 BodyInUnity is so much more than just any yoga or fitness class.
 It is nourishment for your soul, mind and body.
 It is a metaphor and a 'practice' for life . . . a lifetime journey of exploration and transformation.

 Everyone is welcome to come as you are and let go of all expectations, competition and judgment.

 Please give several classes a try before you decide if they are/are not for you.
-A commitment/investment of a minimum of once a week consistently will reap great benefits for you.
+A commitment/investment of a minimum of twice a week consistently will reap great benefits for you.

 There is much more info available on our website, including videos you can do at home.
 Below you will find some important and helpful notes below to familiarize you with studio etiquette.

 Please "LIKE" theBodyInUnity Facebook Page for educational, inspirational & informative posts.

 We all have our particular health concerns or issues, be it an old sports injury or a tender lower back.
 It is important to communicate any pre-existing medical problems to your teacher before every class and be very careful to listen to your body over any instructional cues.
 Teachers will do their best to tailor yoga poses to accommodate your needs, but this is limited based on number of participants.
 Always be your own advocate in any group setting.

 Many studios lock their doors when class begins.
 We strive to be accommodating and inclusive, so we understand if you are occasionally late, but as a general consideration for all, please plan to arrive at least 5-10 minutes before class start time.

 If you do not arrive early . . .